 We are a "smaller reporting company" as defined in the Exchange Act and have elected to take advantage of certain of the scaled disclosures available to smaller reporting companies, including certain of the reduced disclosure obligations in the registration statement of which this prospectus is a part.
 As a result, the information that we provide to our stockholders may be different than you might receive from other public reporting companies in which you hold equity interests.

 The Offering

-Common stock offered by us in this offering
+Units offered by us